scala/scala-lang/blog/_posts/2026-04-01-llm-only-compiler-development.md

 ### 1. Use the dedicated LLM skills

 Contributors who want to work directly on a fix should use the dedicated compiler skills documented in [https://github.com/scala/scala3/tree/main/.agents/skills/compiler-contribution](https://en.wikipedia.org/wiki/April_Fools%27_Day).
-All development, source code and documentation changes, and testing must now be performed using those dedicated SKILLs.
+All development, source code, and documentation changes, and testing must now be performed using those dedicated SKILLs.

 Pull requests should include the problem statement, the generated patch, the relevant prompt or prompt summary, and an explanation of every `@assumeSafe` boundary.
 As before, all code must be compiled and tested locally before the PR is marked ready for review.